sotipatr/Database_II_Project/README.md

 # Database_II_Project
 This is a web application that uses a Database with songs.
 The user picks one song of the song list in the Database and the application produces a list with the songs that is mostly close to the sound of the selected song (useing similarity queries). __
 ##This procedure has the 6 basic steps:##
-*The 1st one is to pick the song list and add it in the Database__ *The 2nd is to export specific attributes (chroma vectors), using the __Matlab Toolbox: Matlab Audio Analysis Library____ The order of execution of the Matlab Audio Analysis Library functions is as follows:__
+*The 1st one is to pick the song list and add it in the Database<br />
+*The 2nd is to export specific attributes (chroma vectors), using the __Matlab Toolbox: Matlab Audio Analysis Library____ The order of execution of the Matlab Audio Analysis Library functions is as follows:__
     1. __create_data.m__: reading items in the songs folder__